CodingVenus/CodingVenus/README.md

-### Hi there 👋
+### Welcome to my GitHub 🙋🏾‍♀️

-My name is **Venus**.
+Here you will find small projects and code samples I have worked on.

-I'm a Junior Software Engineer that loves problem solving and learning new skills 🤓
+I'm currently a Junior Software Engineer that loves problem solving and learning new skills 🤓

 <!--
 **CodingVenus/CodingVenus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.